-Joshua Adam Risner 1975-
+Joshua Adam Risner (American, 1975-)

 Risner is a distinguished portrait painter and fine artist with a compelling artistic journey.
 Raised in rural central Ohio, Risner initially established a successful career in commercial art, gaining diverse experience as a sign painter, graphic designer, creative director, and business owner.
 At thirty, he transitioned to fine art, earning a BFA in painting with an art history minor from Ashland University.
 His pursuit of artistic excellence led him to Michigan, where he received a full tuition fellowship and an MFA from Kendall College of Art and Design.

 Widely recognized for his evocative oil paintings and drawings, Risner is particularly celebrated for his portraiture.
-His talent is evident in the six portraits on permanent display at the Michigan State Capitol, including the monumental portrayal of Governor Rick Snyder.
+His talent is evident in the eight portraits on permanent display at the Michigan State Capitol, including the monumental portrayal of Governor Rick Snyder.
 His work extends to the national stage with a portrait of Senator Debbie Stabenow hanging in the Russell Senate Office Building in Washington D.C.
 Currently, Risner serves as the Artist in Residence at the Michigan State Capitol, further solidifying his significant contribution to the art world.

-Henri Thiérot 1863-1905
+Henri Thiérot (French, 1863-1905)

-Born in Reims, France, Thiérot was the son of François Édouard Thiérot, an architect known for his work on the Reims Cathedral.
-He pursued his artistic education at the prestigious École des Beaux-Arts in Paris, where he studied under the guidance of notable masters including Henri-Léopold Lévy, Jules Lefebvre, and Alfred Bramtot.
+Henri Marie J. Thiérot was a French Symbolist painter celebrated for his versatility across history painting, portraits, genre scenes, and landscapes, displaying a refined sense of mood and poetic atmosphere in each.
+Born in Reims, France, Thiérot was the son of François Édouard Thiérot, an architect noted for his contributions to the restoration and work on Reims Cathedral.
+He pursued his artistic education at the prestigious École des Beaux-Arts in Paris, where he trained under the guidance of notable masters including Henri-Léopold Lévy, Jules Lefebvre, and Alfred Bramtot, absorbing both academic technique and a sensitivity to emerging Symbolist currents.

-Francis Sydney Muschamp 1851 - 1929
+Francis Sydney Muschamp (British, 1851 - 1929)

 Born in Hull, Yorkshire, in 1851, Francis Sydney Muschamp was a British artist renowned for his captivating imagined domestic scenes featuring figures dressed in period costume.
 He also practiced landscape painting and portraiture.
 Moving to London early in life, he was likely instructed by his father, landscape painter Francis Muschamp Senior.
 Muschamp's body of work showcases his skill as an accomplished figure painter, characterized by beautifully rendered interiors, elegant, sweeping dresses, and maidens involved in literary and historical narratives, often touching upon themes of Arthurian romance.